Campus WebsitesBoston, MA Valencia, Spain Berklee Online

-Despite its short life, Paperchain, a startup founded by Rahul Rumalla M.A. ’17, has already managed to create an impact in the industry.
+Despite its young age, Paperchain, a startup founded by Rahul Rumalla M.A. ’17, has already managed to create an impact in the industry.
 The company recently reported that there are currently 60 million cases of unclaimed royalties and unidentified rights owners, totalling an estimated value of $2.5 billion.
 These unpaid royalties go into royalty black boxes until the owner is identified.
 “We’re helping music rights owners uncover any unallocated royalties through PURA, a platform we built aimed at labels, publishers, rights organisations, and service providers,” he says.

 The PURA platform allows rights owners to upload their catalogs —which are checked against Paperchain’s database across the supply chain— to help them file a claim for their royalties.
 Right now, Paperchain is running a pilot with around 10 potential clients.
 “This topic was actually my master’s degree thesis at Berklee.
 I started looking into music copyrights early on, from my interest in blockchain technology applications for music,” Rumalla says.